Brite Divinity School educates and inspires people to serve God's diverse world as leaders in churches, the academy, and

 David J. Gouwens is Emeritus Professor of Theology at Brite Divinity School.
 He is a graduate of Hope College, Holland, Michigan, and holds the M.Div. and S.T.M. degrees from Yale Divinity School.
 He received his Ph.D. in Theology from Yale University.
-He has taught theology at Brite from 1983-2015, including introductory courses in historical and contemporary theology, and advanced seminars in Kierkegaard, Barth, contemporary theological hermeneutics, Reformed theology, and Christology.
-Dr. Gouwens’ publications have focused on the thought of Søren Kierkegaard, including Kierkegaard’s Dialectic of the Imagination (Peter Lang, 1989) and Kierkegaard as Religious Thinker (Cambridge University Press, 1996).
+He taught theology at Brite from 1983-2015, including introductory courses in historical and contemporary theology, and advanced seminars in Kierkegaard, Barth, contemporary theological hermeneutics, Reformed theology, and Christology.
+Dr. Gouwens’ publications have focused on the thought of Søren Kierkegaard.
+He is co-editor of T&T Clark Companion to the Theology of Kierkegaard (2020), and author of Kierkegaard as Religious Thinker (Cambridge University Press, 1996) and Kierkegaard’s Dialectic of the Imagination (Peter Lang, 1989).
 In 2012 he co-edited The Paul L. Holmer Papers (Wipf and Stock: Cascade Books Series) in three volumes.
-He is co-editor of the forthcoming T&T Clrk Companion to the Theology of Kierkegaard.

 From 2012-14 he was co-chair of the Steering Committee of the Kierkegaard, Religion and Culture Group of the American Academy of Religion, and was Vice-President and then President (1999-2000) of The Søren Kierkegaard Society of North America.
 At Brite he was Associate Dean of Academic Affairs (2000-02) and Interim Dean (2002-05).
 An ordained minister in the Presbyterian Church (U.S.A.), he served on Grace Presbytery’s Examinations Committee and contributes to adult education sessions.

 DegreesPh.D., Yale University, 1982